Alberta Liberal Party

 The Alberta Liberal Party (Parti libéral de l'Alberta) is a provincial political party in Alberta, Canada.
 Founded in 1905, it is the oldest active political party in Alberta and was the dominant political party until the 1921 election, with the first three provincial Premiers being Liberals.
 Since 1921, it has formed the official opposition in the Legislative Assembly of Alberta several times, most recently from 1993 until 2012.
 Fourteen Liberals have served as Leader of the Opposition of Alberta.

+The party was affiliated with the Liberal Party of Canada until 1976.